amhuang/udp-chatapp/README.md

 ---
 ## Using the Chat App
-Run the server mode of chat app in the project directory with the following command:
+You can run one instance of the server and multiple instances of clients from in the project directory.

+Run the server (server mode):
 ```
 $ python3 ChatApp.py -s <port>
 ```

-Run one or more instances of client mode for chat app:
+Run a client (client mode):
 ```
-$ chatapp -c <name> <server-ip> <server-port> <client-port>
+$ python3 ChatApp.py <name> <server-ip> <server-port> <client-port>
 ```
+Multiple clients can be added by running this command in other terminals using a different `<name>` and `<client-port>`.

 This command line application only uses packages built into Ubuntu and Python 3, so no additional dependencies need to be installed.